ApoorvaArbooj/clarku-assignment4/template.md

 # Section 2) This is your starting code for this assignment (20%)

 (If you copy this code block and execute it it will run.
 However in this section the request for full credit is to change the inputs and outputs to a function or functions that fetches the inputsANDoutputs.csv file and produces the needed input and output arrays for you.
 Failure to implement a function to do this will drop your score for this section to 0%.
-If you cannot figure it out and only alter the code to insert the values manually to proceed to the other section, will only earn you 5%)
+If you cannot figure it out and only alter the code to insert the values manually to proceed to the other sections, will only earn you 5%)

+The link for the training data is the following:  https://github.com/barnysanchez/clarku-assignment4/raw/main/inputANDoutputs.csv